HovKlan-DH/HovText/README.md

 * Removes all formatting from the clipboard
 * Remembers all copied texts and images that can be easily restored via a clipboard manager
+* Intuitive and fast UI for finding previous copied texts or images
 * Keeps the most used clipboard entries at top
 * Favorite entries can be marked for quicker retrival
 * Can restore original text formatting